UCSD-E4E/coral-reef-mapping/documentationAUGUST24.md

 Potting is quite simple.

-Thread the bolt through the corner of the mold, and hot glue the surrounding area to reseal the mold.
+- Thread the bolt through the corner of the mold, and hot glue the surrounding area to reseal the mold.
-Spray a coating layer of mold release onto the mold and exposed threads of the bolt Screw on the nut
+- Spray a coating layer of mold release onto the mold and exposed threads of the bolt-
+- Screw on the nut
-Set the PCB in the mold, making sure that the QI receiver is as close as possible to the bottom of the mold without touching it (I like to use 3 dots of hot glue on the bottom).
+- Set the PCB in the mold, making sure that the QI receiver is as close as possible to the bottom of the mold without touching it (I like to use 3 dots of hot glue on the bottom).
-Mix epoxy.
+- Mix epoxy.
 Be sure to stir enough!
 10 minutes at a minimum.
 Having the epoxy not cure is the worst thing, don’t let it happen to you.
-Pour epoxy into the mold around the pcb.
+- Pour epoxy into the mold around the pcb.
 Be careful once the epoxy fills above the pcb- don’t pour too much.
 Be sure to not cover the pressure sensor.
-Stop filling when everything is covered except for the pressure sensor & displays.
+- Stop filling when everything is covered except for the pressure sensor & displays.
 The pressure sensor is the most important part- if you get epoxy on the top you’re screwed.
 Be careful.
-Let cure for ~12 hours
+- Let cure for ~12 hours

 ### Finishing

 I haven’t quite perfected finishing yet, but here are some tips:

-Normal spray-paint looks bad
+- Normal spray-paint looks bad
-The epoxy can be sanded or dremeled if one is really careful.
+- The epoxy can be sanded or dremeled if one is really careful.
-If you scratch the 7 segment displays, the surface blueish can be sanded away to reveal a white plastic front LEDs can be sanded down if the PCB isn’t level
+- If you scratch the 7 segment displays, the surface blueish can be sanded away to reveal a white plastic front
+- LEDs can be sanded down if the PCB isn’t level